+The new stamp will be issued in a limited edition on April 1, 2009.
 The familiar portrait of Obie MacAroon was painted by celebrated artist P.W.C.
 Magillicuddy in 1954.
 It shows our Founder at the very moment he conceived the Advanced Rutabaga Studies Institute and its complex of laboratories, now located outside scenic Forest Grove, Oregon.

 MacAroon was born on June 16, 1904, at the family homestead near Trout Lake, Washington.
 As a child of five, he began to explore the intricate world of horticulture in the rutabaga patch adjoining his humble one-room cabin.
 Entirely self-educated, he went on to conduct experiments in rutabaga hybridization that attracted the attention of several neighboring farmers.